marcus-bornman/cos_710_assignment_1/README.md

 <img src="https://raw.githubusercontent.com/marcus-bornman/cos_710_assignment_1/master/assets/screenshot_1.gif" width="800" alt="Screenshot 1" />
 </p>

-This assignment involves the implementation of a genetic programming approach to evolve a model for forecasting COVID-19 infections, deaths and recoveries for a particular day for a particular country.
-The covid_19_data.csv at https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset?select=covid_19_data.csv is used to evaluate the genetic programming approach for forecasting COVID-19.
+This assignment - completed as part of the COS710 (Artificial Intelligence) Honours module at the University of Pretoria - involves the implementation of a genetic programming approach to evolve a model for forecasting COVID-19 infections, deaths and recoveries for a particular day for a particular country.

 See the following for detailed information about the project:
-* [specification.pdf](specification.pdf) - The specification for this assignment.
+* [specification.pdf](assets/specification.pdf) - The specification for this assignment.
-* [report.pdf](report/report.pdf) - The report submitted for this assignment.
+* [report.pdf](assets/report/report.pdf) - The report submitted for this assignment.

 ### Built With
 * [Java](https://www.java.com/en/)